 Shu Wen Ng

 Shu Wen is an Associate Research Professor in the Department of Nutrition at the UNC Gillings School of Global Public Health.
 Trained as a health economist, she is interested in studying the role of dietary change and shifts in physical activity patterns in weight gain among those experiencing rapid economic and social change.
 Some of her work involves investigating the basis for using food pricing policies to influence food purchases and dietary consumption, and how people and households spend time in food-related or physical activities.
-On the Global Food Research Program @ UNC team, Shu Wen leads studies that use commercial food purchase, food sales data and Nutrition Facts Panel data.
+On the Global Food Research Program @ UNC team, Shu Wen leads studies that use commercial food purchase, food sales data and Nutrition Facts Panel data to inform on and evaluate policies and initiatives, to see how effectively they are improving nutritional outcomes and narrow disparities across subpopulations.
 Shu Wen has extensive modeling experience with multi-level and instrumental variable models, survival analysis/hazard modeling, propensity scoring, time-series and dynamic panel estimation analyses.
 She teaches National Nutrition Policy.